spr26-cs5004-group1/neu_cs5004_spr2026_group1_parsons/proposal_parsons_problems_app2.md

 ## Packaging & Deployment
 The application is packaged as a single self-contained Gradle-built JAR:
+* One way to write problems will be via CLI.
 ```
 $ java -jar parsons.jar puzzle.txt
 ```
+* Other will be to open the GUI and write the code blocks (`JTextField`) and assign the boolean `isDistractor` using a radio button.$^*$

-No installation, internet connection, or external database required.
+* No installation, internet connection, or external database required.
 Puzzle results are saved locally as XML files.
+*

+$^*$ Will do if we get to it.